medtaher123/TP-POO/e-commerce/README.md

 1. Run the JSON server before using the application: Open the terminal in the `jsonServer` folder and run the command: `npx json-server --watch db.json`.
 2. Update the port configuration in the `config.ini` file if it hasn't been set to match the active port, which defaults to 3000.
+3. Run the main method in the Main class of your preferred Java IDE or command line interface.
-3. And you are good to go!
+4. And you are good to go!

 ### Testing